simplystats/simplystats.github.io/_posts/2016-10-20-distributed-masochism-as-a-pedagogical-model.md

 _Editor's note: This is a guest post by
 [Sean Kross](http://seankross.com/).
-Sean is a software developer in the Department of Biostatistcs at the Johns Hopkins Bloomberg School of Public Health.
+Sean is a software developer in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
 Sean has contributed to several of our specializations including [Data Science](https://www.coursera.org/specializations/jhu-data-science), [Executive Data Science](https://www.coursera.org/specializations/executive-data-science),